 - A newsletter subscription form,

-- Click to call sales buttons from a widgetized plugin …
+- Click to call sales buttons from a widgetized WP plugin …

-(Widgets control the order certain features display on your site)
+(Widgets control the order certain features display on your WordPress site)

-Looking inside this site’s Widget area, you would see that these features appear on the site’s sidebar area in the same order as they have been arranged in the site’s active widget area …
+If we could peek inside this site’s Widget area, you would see that these features appear on the site in the same order as they were arranged in the active widget section …

-If we reorganize these widgets in the Sidebar Widget Area using drag and drop …
+If we reorganize the above widgets in the Active Widget Area using drag & drop …

-The widget features have now been reorganized in the sidebar …
+The widget features have now been reorganized in your sidebar …

-As you can see, this immediately changes the order of items in the site’s sidebar.
-Note in the screenshot below that the click to call function (3) is now first the sidebar menu, and the contact us banner (2) has been moved to the spot above the newsletter sign-up form (1) …
+As you can see, this instantly changes the layout of the sidebar.
+Note in the screenshot below that the click to call function (3) is now first the sidebar menu, and the contact us image banner (2) is located above the newsletter opt-in form (1) …

 (Widgets are very easy to use!)

-Depending upon the actual WordPress theme that you have installed on your site, you’re also able to manage widgets without making actual changes to your site, so you can be sure that you like what you have done before committing any changes to the live website.
+Depending upon the WP theme that you have installed on your site, you can also manage and customize your widgets without making actual changes to your site, so you can be sure that you like what you see before committing these changes to the live website.

-You can do many edits in preview mode, like inserting, removing and moving around your active widgets to any widget areas that your theme makes available, and it’s all done in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.
+You can do many edits to widgets in preview mode, like adding, removing and moving around your current widgets to any widget areas that your theme makes available, and see all changes in real time.
+If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-The ability to manage widgets inside your own dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor screen as discussed previously.
+The ability to manage widgets from your own WP dashboard is a valuable feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing changes (and avoid making errors), or manage your widgets on the fly using the Widget editor screen as discussed earlier.

-As we have shown you in an earlier example, WordPress lets you easily reorder how content is displayed in areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-&-drop technology …
+As we have explained previously, WordPress lets you quickly rearrange how information is displayed in areas of your website sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-&-drop …

-(Reorganize sidebar elements with widgets to improve user experience)
+(Reorganize sidebar elements with widgets to improve your site’s user experience)

-In the screenshot above, for example, you can see that we have redesigned the layout in the sidebar by switching the search and testimonial sections.
+In the above screenshot, for example, you can see that we have quickly and easily rearranged the sidebar by switching around the search and testimonial sections.
 As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.

-Reorganize sidebar layout with widgets to improve visitor experience.
+Reorganizing sidebar elements using widgets can improve your site’s visitor experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With many static websites, you would need to edit code in the site’s templates to reorganize the order of elements, make unique customizations to features on page elements like subscriber forms, or just add things like a list of your web pages, or a dropdown menu of your blog categories, an archives section, menus that display only selected pages, links to external sites, a list of your most popular posts, the latest excerpts of comments added to your posts, a section displaying image banners, testimonials or poll results, RSS content, video galleries, Twitter feeds, and more.
+With most traditionally-designed websites, you would need to edit code in the site’s templates to reorganize the layout, make unique customizations to features on page elements like subscription forms, or just add things like an index of your site pages, or a dropdown menu of your post categories, an archives section, customized menus, links to external sites, links to your recent posts, the latest post comments, a section displaying clickable text ads, quotations or surveys, RSS content excerpts, product catalog images, Twitter feeds, and more.

-While some widgets are “fixed” in the sense that they provide little to no configurable options, other than to add an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no customizing options, other than to add an optional title to the widget as shown in the example below …

-(Some widgets offer little to no customizable options)
+(Some widgets offer little to no configuration options)

-Many widgets provide various settings that allow you to further configure things.
-This includes making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc. and more …
+Most widgets provide various settings that allow you to further customize things.
+This includes making certain types of information hidden to visitors but visible to registered users, displaying additional forms, fields, or data, specifying sizes of sidebar images, videos, etc. and more …

-As we have just seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be added to your site simply by activating a plugin and then dragging and dropping the plugin’s corresponding widget into your Active widgets area.
+As we have seen, widgets require no coding experience or programming expertise to use.
+Most widgets can be added to your website simply by activating a plugin and then dragging and dropping the plugin’s widget into your Active widgets area.

-For useful tips and tricks to using widgets, see these great tutorials showing you how to use various widgets in WordPress to improve the effectiveness of your web site, plus many useful tips for getting the most out of WordPress with widgets:
+For some useful tips and tricks to using widgets, see these detailed tutorials showing you how to use various types of widgets in WordPress to improve the effectiveness of your website, plus many useful tips for getting the most out of WordPress with widgets: